 Canon is a name that everyone associates with photography, and this camcorder is truly worthy of the name.
 This is a professional model that is still compact, giving you a double whammy with this option.
 You can use both SDHC and SDXC memory cards and has a great bundle, which includes two extra lenses and several different lens filters.
 It is well worth the price you will pay.

 So whether you’re on a shoestring budget film-maker or willing to invest for high quality equipment, this list of recommendations (which include a variety of choices: cinematic cameras and DSLR cameras).
 Digital cinematography is on the the rise.
 And it will continue to dominate the film industry for years.
 Although Canon is leading the DSLR market, it doesn’t stop there.
 The best cinemas are ideal for shooting high definition video, cinema, and film quality.
 With the 4K cinema cameras, professional filmmakers can produce world class quality of cinematic images and videos.
 They use the cameras to create television commercials, music videos, and feature films.

 To choose the best digital cinema camera, you must identify your primary use.
-With a top rated cinematography camera, fimmakers can use it well to tell the fascintating stories.
+With a top rated cinematography camera, filmmakers can use it well to tell the fascinating stories.
 Therefore, as a cinematographer you should always make something good out of what is available to you.